TestMyQt/material/course/part-2/text/review.md

 ### Part 2

+Second part feels shorter than the first one, could maybe have more information in the future?

 #### 2.01

 - 'Value Type and Identity type' is as a heading for the second time, first appearing in 1.02.
 Is it intentional to have the identical heading twice or should this second one talk more about Identity types in special and the first one about value types?
 Now I kind of feel like it's best to read them both in succession to get the idea.